 But that issue has been addressed in the HH2455 with the innovative design of the inline motor.
 It makes sure that the weight is well-distributed, so there’s more balance, precision, and control.
 However, there’s no motor brake on this one.

 The handle on the HH25 can rotate up to 180 degrees for the optimum holding angle.
-It offers five optional stops that allows for easy cutting, whether vertically or horizontally.
+It offers five optional stops that allow for easy cutting, whether vertically or horizontally.

 You do not have to over-reach with the HH25 in hand, so there’s reduced stress on your back.
 And the rubber grip is comfortable to hold and grippy as well.

 It does have the lock-on and lock-off switch that you’d expect to have on your trimmer to ensure safety.
-There’s this built-in cord stopping system which ensures the cord doesn’t unplug accidentally.
+There’s this built-in cord stopping system that ensures the cord doesn’t unplug accidentally.

-The B&D HH25 is one the peak of my list of best corded hedge trimmers in 2020 for a reason – it’s an all-rounder.
-It addresses some critical issues without compromising much in any other sections.
+The B&D HH25 is one the peak of my list of best-corded hedge trimmers for a reason – it’s an all-rounder.
+It addresses some critical issues without compromising much in any other section.
 On top of that, it doesn’t cost much, being a great package.